 - 1. The game is played with one cue ball and 15 numbered object balls. - 2.
-The balls are racked in a triangle at the foot of the table with the 8-ball in the center of the triangle, the first ball of the rack on the footspot, a stripe ball in one corner of the rack and a solid ball in the other corner, as the above illustration shows. - 3.
-The object of the game is to make one group of numbered object balls, either stripes or solids, and then LEGALLY POCKET THE 8-BALL which then wins the game.
+The balls are racked in a triangle at the foot of the table with the 8-ball in the center of the triangle, the first ball of the rack on the footspot, a stripe ball in one corner of the rack and a solid ball in the other corner. - 3.
+The object of the game is to make one group of numbered object balls, either stripes or solids, then rotating turns after each shot with your partner by legally pocketing a ball on each turn at the table and then LEGALLY POCKET THE 8-BALL which then wins the game.